-Why do I need a San José auto accident attorney?
+Why do I need an auto accident attorney?

 After a traffic accident, seriously injured people can benefit from hiring an attorney who knows how to handle their accident case.